EAGrimaldi/color_code/README.md

 # To Do

-Add support for more languages to embedded code blocks.
+Add support for more languages in embedded code blocks.

+Add support for installation through Package Control.